Dublin DUB to Holyhead HLY Flights

 • Remembrance Day, poignant ceremonies and a chance to experience local culture.

-The best seasons to visit Holyhead are Spring or Summer.
+The best season to visit Holyhead is Spring or Summer.
 The best weather to explore Holyhead is during May-June or September-October.

 For international flights we recommend to arrive 2.5 to 3 hours before departure.
 Please check the website of your departure airport if in doubt.
 Some airports may offer booking time slots for security checks or offer additional information on when to get there based on time of day.